d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 that consists of [bilingual sentence pairs from the Tatoeba Project](http://www.manythings.org/anki/).
 Each line in the dataset
 is a tab-delimited pair
-of an English sentence
+of an English text sequence
-and the translated French sentence.
+and the translated French text sequence.
+Note that each text sequence
+can be just one sentence or a paragraph of multiple sentences.
 In this machine translation problem where English is translated into French,
 English is the *source language*